-The experimental transmission resulting from the measurement with the 2 mm thick ^{nat}Mo sample is shown in Figure 2.
-The experimental transmission is compared with the transmission calculated with the resonance parameters in the JEFF-3.3 In order to obtain the theoretical transmission, the following expression is implemented in the REFIT code:
+The experimental transmission resulting from the measurement of both ^{nat}Fe samples is shown in Figure 2.
+The experimental transmission is compared with the transmission calculated with the resonance parameters in the JEFF-3.3.
+In order to obtain the theoretical transmission, the following expression is implemented in the REFIT code:

-$$T{M}(t) = \int R(t, E) e^{-n\sigma{tot}(E)} dE.$$ (4.1)
+$$T{M}(t) = \int R(t, E)e^{-n\sigma{tot}(E)}dE.$$ (4.1)

 The response function of the TOF spectrometer, R(t,E), represents the probability that a neutron with energy E is detected with a time-of-flight t.
 The response function can be considered as the convolution of the duration of the accelerator burst, the time resolution of the detection system and the neutron transport in the neutron target and in the detector [1][16].
-The residuals in the figure indicate that the evaluated resonance parameters can be improved.